LukeValentino138/scraibe/README.md

 4. NLP models summarize the extracted text.
 5. Processed results are stored in **S3**.
 6. Users receive status updates asynchronously.

-## License
-This project is licensed under a **proprietary license**.

----
-Stay updated by following this repository! 🚀